K12 Events & Resources

 Earth 2 Class Saturday Workshops for Educators

 Earth 2 Class flagship offering is Saturday Workshops for Educators held either virtually via zoom, in-person at Lamont-Doherty Earth Observatory Campus in Palisades New York, or hybrid.
+Since 1998, E2C has provided more than 225 workshops, featuring over 100 scientists.

 To participate in an educator workshop, reach out to Dr. Michael Passow